faani/MYSQL-Store-Database/README.md

+# Query 5

+Syntax: select * from customers where city like('A%');

-Select all columns from customer table where city start with a
+Details: Select all columns from customer table where city start with a

+MYSQL queries output